On the deck groups of iterates of bicritical rational maps: Background

-\begin{proof}[Proof Sketch for Theorem~\ref{t:cyclicOrDihedral}] The polyhedral groups $A_4$, $A_5$ and $S_4$ all contain elements of order $2$ and elements of order $3$.
-Thus if $\Deck(f^k)$ were polyhedral we would have$\deg(f) = d \geq 6$ by Proposition~\ref{p:primeorders}.
+\begin{proof}[Sketch Proof] The polyhedral groups $A_4$, $A_5$ and $S_4$ all contain elements of order $2$ and elements of order $3$.
+Thus if $\Deck(f^k)$ were polyhedral we would have $\deg(f) = d \geq 6$ by Proposition~\ref{p:primeorders}.
 But then by Lemma~\ref{l:standardfacts}, then group $\Deck(f)$ would contain an element of order $d \geq 6$.
 But none of the polyhedral groups contain an element of order $\geq 6$, so this is a contradiction.

 Now suppose the degree of $d$ is odd.
 In that case, $2$ does not divide $d$ and so by Proposition~\ref{p:primeorders}, $\Deck(f^k)$ cannot contain any element of order $2$.
 Thus $\Deck(f^k)$ is not dihedral. \end{proof}